AlexTorresDev/custom-electron-titlebar/README.md

 ### **It is a library for electron, it cannot be used on a basic website.**

 **The farewells are sad.
-But since I don't have time to keep this project, I have decided to archive it.
-Do not worry about current issues as most of them will be resolved.
-And in the same way, all those that appear until August 16, 2020 will be resolved.**
+But since I don't have time to keep this project, I have decided to archive it on August 14, 2020.**

 **I have to thank the hundreds of people who supported and used custom electron titlebar, without you this would not have been achieved.**